ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

         value: 1

-Example - Dynamic Expression Construction
+Example - dynamic expression construction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This conditional is dynamically created using a template, which is expected to be evaluated as an expression.